 - if you been working or giving a voluntary service in a high-risk industry such as in aged care facilities and residential care facilities

-Follow advice given by the ACT Government to see if you are eligible to get tested.
+Follow advice given by the ACT Government.

 If you feel that your symptoms and situation fulfil the above criteria, and therefore suspect that you may have COVID-19 infection, you should do the following: